Cenkisabi/Maze-And-Dice/README.md

 # Maze-And-Dice
-An unusual maze game playing with dice
+An unusual maze game with dice

 #usage
 1. Create your map with colliders.